guettli/intranets/README.md

 I worked with DokuWiki, MediaWiki, Trac, Github and Confluence.
 Today I would choose DokuWiki, but before I would have a look at modern alternatives, since I am not 100% happy with it.

-This text is about how to use a wiki system for a intranet knowledge base.
-Choosing the right wiki is a different topic.
+This text is about how to use a system for an intranet knowledge base.
+Choosing the right system is a different topic.

 # Drafts needed?